Richard Robinson (Municipal Reform politician): Later life

 During the First World War, he retired from business, serving as vice-chairman of the London Tribunal on Profiteering.
 In 1920 he moved back to Whitby where he became chairman of the urban district council.

 Family

 In 1876 he married Jane Thistle of another Whitby family, and in 1926 they celebrated their golden wedding anniversary, as her parents and grandparents and his grandparents had done and as one of their sons and four of their grandchildren did later.
 He helped his children get better education than he had done and all his sons attended university or took equivalent professional qualifications, while his eldest daughter graduated at the London School of Economics and lectured there before the First World War.

+His grandson, through his daughter Alice, was diplomat James Bottomley.

 Death

-He died in 1928, survived by his widow, three daughters and two sons.
+He died on 28 April 1928 in Whitby, survived by his widow, three daughters and two sons.
 (Two other sons predeceased him, having been killed in action during WWI.)